 If the Khada Valley is turned into a mass-transit corridor with a large, busy road, tunnel and bridges – along with everything that will accompany it and its construction.

 This is a screenshot from the Road Department’s own video of the proposed new road.

-AND THERE IS A FULLY VIABLE ALTERNATIVE ROUTE
+AND THERE ARE FULLY VIABLE ALTERNATIVE ROUTES

 Corridor II (in blue) is the route that most people believe to be the best.
 This drawing is only rough, but it was taken from the Road Department consultation document.